 1. BSF administers the NSF-BSF program on behalf of the Israel Council for Higher Education (CHE).
-For fiscal year 2022 CHE has budgeted 38.3M NIS for US-Israel collaborative research under this program.
+For fiscal year 2024 CHE has budgeted 63M NIS for US-Israel collaborative research under this program.

 - 2. The NSF-BSF program is not a "special" program and NSF does not set aside money for potential grants.
 Rather, NSF-BSF proposals are evaluated together with standard NSF proposals in a review process managed by the regular NSF core programs in the participating disciplines.
 It is essential that the U.S. PI has a clear understanding of the NSF-BSF framework before embarking on proposal preparation. - 3.
 Applications must be developed and written jointly by a team of Israeli and U.S. scientists that hold academic appointments in their respective countries and are eligible to apply for external funding at organizations such as NSF and BSF. - 4.
 Israeli applicants are advised that they should pay particular attention to the NSF evaluation criteria, http://nsf.gov/bfa/dias/policy/merit_review/, which may include requirements such as broader impacts, data management plan etc. These requirements may either be missing in BSF/ISF applications, or have a greatly different meaning (particularly the term 'broader impacts') and thus require special attention.
 Failure to appropriately address these requirements may be detrimental to the proposal and in the worst case may lead to rejection without review.
 Discussion of these requirements with the US PI(s) and jointly addressing these is recommended. - 5.
 The NSF accepts applications only from U.S. scientists and submission to the NSF-BSF program should be made only by the U.S. applicant.
 The proposal is recognized as an NSF-BSF application by adding the prefixed "NSF-BSF:" to the proposal title.
 The role of the Israeli applicant(s) and the nature of the collaboration must be described in the different sections of the proposal, e.g. sections with details of work plan, time line etc. Furthermore, it should be clearly explained why the contribution of the Israeli PI is critical to the success of the proposed study. - 6.
 For technical reasons only, the Israeli applicant cannot appear on the cover page of an NSF proposal.
-However, by using the prefix "NSF-BSF:" in the title and including the Israeli applicant as "Senior Personnel" the NSF system immediately identifies the Israeli applicant as Co-PI on the project.
-The Israeli applicant will provide a CV, a budget and budget justification and these will be added as supplementary documentation to the proposal.
+The Israeli PI should be listed as a non-NSF funded collaborator, not as Senior Personnel.
+The Israeli applicant must provide a CV, a budget and budget justification and these will be added as supplementary documentation to the proposal. - 7.
+BSF will adhere to the NSF decision regarding the duration of the project.

-- 7. BSF will adhere to the NSF decision regarding the duration of the project. - 8.
-The EDGE program is expected to accept research proposals on an annual basis. - 9.
+- 8. The EDGE program is expected to accept research proposals on an annual basis. - 9.
 A presentation with tips for Israeli scientists who wish to participate in collaborative proposal submission under the NSF-BSF program can be found here